inductiveautomation/kindling/readme.md

 Preferences are stored in `~/.kindling/preferences.json` and can be modified within the application from the menu bar.

+### XML Viewer

+Opens Ignition XML files in a simple text view.

+Has special handling for:

+- Logback configuration files, with a special interactive editor
+- Store and Forward quarantine files, with an _attempt_ made to deserialize any Java-serialized data within

 ## Development

 Kindling uses Java Swing as a GUI framework, but is written almost exclusively in Kotlin, an alternate JVM language.